seawander/nmf_imaging/README.md

 # nmf_imaging [![DOI](https://zenodo.org/badge/95447087.svg)](https://zenodo.org/badge/latestdoi/95447087)

 Dimensionality reduction code for images using vectorized Nonnegative Matrix Factorization (NMF) in Python.
 The one dimensional vectorized NMF is proposed by Zhu ([2016](http://adsabs.harvard.edu/abs/2016arXiv161206037Z)), and the sequential construction of NMF components (i.e., sNMF) is studied by Ren et al. ([2018](http://adsabs.harvard.edu/abs/2018ApJ...852..104R)) for the application in two dimensional images in astronomy.
 The data imputation with missing data approach using sNMF (i.e., DI-sNMF) studied by Ren et al. ([2020](https://ui.adsabs.harvard.edu/abs/2020arXiv200100563R/abstract)) is also supported in this package.
-This code takes two dimensional images as input, please refer to Zhu ([2016](http://adsabs.harvard.edu/abs/2016arXiv161206037Z)) for one dimensional data.

 ***Prerequisite*** to run this code: the Zhu ([2016](http://adsabs.harvard.edu/abs/2016arXiv161206037Z)) code, named ```NonnegMFPy```, can be obtained from [here](https://github.com/guangtunbenzhu/NonnegMFPy) or simply type